I was born next to a hole (2024)

 what remains

-what can be
+what then will be

-a village searches for its population
+a village searches its population

 the water for the lake